gbdevproject/poc/README.md

   We have written a junit to test the above operations

-  GlobalWeatherTest: Use this junit test case(GlobalWeatherTest.java) to test the above operations.
+  GlobalWeatherTest: Use this junit test case to test the above operations.

       a) testGetCitiesByCountry
       b) testPerformGetWeather